 In rural India, the supply of electricity is often irregular and students are unable to study.
 In response to this need, students were given lamps with a pocket-sized battery.
 They charged the batteries in school, which was powered by solar energy.

 This helped students become aware of choices that we make every day as consumers and become more conscious to help protect our environment from global warming.

 We provided learning material in the form of videos in the local language.
 The content complemented the topics they were taught in classes.

 Six months ago we noticed that they had begun attending classes regularly.
-Both the students and the parents saw the value in coming to school.
-The students enjoyed their classes and eagerly wait for it each day.
+Both, the students and the parents, saw the value in coming to school.
+The students enjoyed their classes and eagerly waited for it each day.